 Here to learn about our mod?
 Let us help you!

-Red BM Streak - indicates that MI is active and being used
+Red BM Streak - Indicates that MI is active and in effect

-Blue BM Streak - indicates that MI is dormant and not being used
+Blue BM Streak - Indicates that MI is dormant and not in effect

-Max MI - both streaks are present at the same time, slightly bigger, and are rotating very fast
+Max MI - Both streaks are present at the same time, are slightly bigger, and are rotating very fast

-After one second of no slipstream or turbulence, the red particle starts rotating around the character.
-As soon as you break one of the conditions for MI and the MI begins to decay, the red streak will fade and the blue one will take over.
+As soon as you meet one of the conditions, MI begins to decay, the red streak will fade and the blue one will take over.
 This is to signify that you still have an MI value: it's just not in effect at the moment.

 S Rank Speed Up

-- How fast characters fall naturally and when using the fast fall feature.
+- How fast characters fall naturally and when using the fast fall mechanic.

-- How long it takes to get to max jump charge.
+- How long it takes for players to reach maximum jump charge.

-- How much speed you gain when travelling downhill.
+- How much speed players gain while traveling downhill.

-- How much speed you lose when travelling uphill.
+- How much speed players lose while traveling uphill.

-- How much speed you lose when travelling off-road.
+- How much speed players lose while traveling on "off-road" surfaces.